 Again, consider the everyday tasks that you are responsible for and the time the tasks consume.
 As a small business owner, you have minimal time to answer questions that most wouldn’t consider to be “top priority”.
 If you can create an employee handbook that quickly and thoughtfully answers your employee’s questions as they arise, then you will most likely save time for everyone.

 If you need a bit more help when you sit down to create your small business employee handbook, then use these resources to streamline the process.

 - Society for Human Resource Management offers a great employee handbook template

 - Read about the federal laws that impact workplace issues at The U.S. Department of Labor

 - Use the Department of Labor's Occupational Safety and Health Administration's handbook for small businesses

-If you want to protect yourself and your small business even further and set yourself up for success, then it’s imperative to use pre-employment screening services to learn more about your job candidate.
+If you want to protect yourself and your small business even further and set yourself up for success, then it’s imperative to use background check service to learn more about your job candidate.
 Doing your due diligence to ensure that you’re bringing the most loyal employees aboard not only helps you but helps your company.